 benefits, and Unemployment benefits.

-Long-Term Disability benefits generally end upon attaining age 65 (later
+Long-Term Disability benefits generally end upon your attaining age 65 (later

 in limited instances) or until the time you are no longer disabled, if sooner.